 Our Lady Help of Christians Catholic School is part of the Parish of Epping and Carlingford located in the Broken Bay Diocese, on Sydney's North Shore, in the centre of the shopping area of Epping.
-The school is a two minute walk from Epping railway station and located on the parish grounds, behind the Catholic Church.
-With a main entrance from Cambridge Street, the school can also be accessed from Oxford Street, the main street in Epping.
+The new school will be a two minute walk from Epping railway station and located on the parish grounds with the Catholic Church.
+With a main entrance from Oxford Street, the school will also be accessed from Cambridge Street as both a pedestrian and from the underground carpark.